MicrosoftDocs/biztalk-docs/biztalk/core/troubleshooting-bam.md

      `nscontrol.exe upgrade -name <instanceName>`

 ## ObjectDisposedException Exception
  If your application is using BAM WF 3.5 interceptor, you may receive the following error message: **System.ObjectDisposedException: Cannot access a disposed object**.
-For more information about this error message, see [ObjectDisposedException Exception](http://go.microsoft.com/fwlink/?LinkID=195338) (http://go.microsoft.com/fwlink/?LinkID=195338).
+For more information about this error message, see [ObjectDisposedException Exception](https://support.microsoft.com/help/960754).

-To resolve this issue, install the hotfix 960754 available at [http://go.microsoft.com/fwlink/?LinkID=195339](http://go.microsoft.com/fwlink/?LinkID=195339).
+To resolve this issue, install the [hotfix 960754](https://support.microsoft.com/help/960754).

 ## Workbook has lost its VBA project, ActiveX controls and other programmability-related features
  When attempting to use BAM.xla in Microsoft Excel, you may get the following error: